-These courts tend to hear relatively minor matters.
-Many can, however, sentence violators to jail and impose large fines.
-Some of these courts also deal with preliminary matters in criminal cases, such as conducting arraignments and preliminary hearings.
-These felony cases are subsequently transferred to a higher court for trial.
-Many people-especially those appearing in them-are critical of the “assembly line” justice offered by many municipal courts.
+Although these courts handle less serious cases, they still have the power to sentence violators to incarceration and impose significant fines.
+Some of these courts also handle preliminary matters in criminal cases, such as arraignments and preliminary hearings, before the case is transferred to a higher court for trial.

 Courts of General Jurisdiction